 Well-Loved Piano provides mentorships and training to aspiring piano technicians all over the United States.
 It doesn’t matter how old you are, how much (or little) experience you have, or where you live.
 If you love pianos and you are interested in becoming a professional piano technician, we will provide you with a mentorship and help you build an amazing career in piano technology.

 How much does it cost?

-Well-Loved Piano does not charge for mentorships or our apprenticeship program.
-We are highly selective and don’t accept everyone.
-If you don’t aspire to be the best technician in your city, then we can tell you right now ‘this opportunity is not right for you’.
-We have a unique ‘resume free’ application & apprenticeship process designed to identify and develop highly skilled piano technicians.
-At Well-Loved Piano aspiring to be the best piano technician goes far beyond having the ‘technical know-how’ to service a piano.
+Well-Loved Piano does not charge for the time we invest in your mentorship.
+However, we are highly selective and don’t accept everyone.
+If you don’t aspire to be the best technician in your city, then we can tell you right now this opportunity is not right for you.
+Our unique apprenticeship program is specifically designed to identify and develop highly skilled piano technicians.

 Am I a good fit?

 Perhaps.
 Our application process is designed to help you (and us) answer this question as quickly as possible.
 We are also very clear about the kind of people we are looking for:

 2. Who want to be the best technician in their city